Ezrin

-Ezrin also known as cytovillin or villin-2 is a protein that in humans is encoded by the EZR gene.
+Ezrin, also known as cytovillin or villin-2, is a protein that in humans is encoded by the EZR gene.

 Structure

 The N-terminus of ezrin contains a FERM domain which is further subdivided into three subdomains.
-The C-terminus contain an ERM domain.
+The C-terminus contains an ERM domain.

 Function

 The cytoplasmic peripheral protein encoded by this gene can be phosphorylated by protein-tyrosine kinase in microvilli and is a member of the ERM protein family.
 This protein serves as a linker between plasma membrane and actin cytoskeleton.
 It plays a key role in cell surface structure adhesion, migration, and organization.